nowshad-hasan/interview-preparation/preperations/android.md

     * Bound Service: A service is bound when an application component binds to it by calling bindService().
 A bound service offers a client-server interface that allows components to interact with the service, send requests, receive results.
 A bound service runs only as long as another application component is bound to it.</br>

+*    What is the difference between START_NOT_STICKY, START_STICKY AND START_REDELIVER_INTENT?<br/>

+        * **START_NOT_STICKY:**<br/>
+        If the system kills the service after onStartCommand() returns, do not recreate the service unless there are pending intents to deliver.
+This is the safest option to avoid running your service when not necessary and when your application can simply restart any unfinished jobs.<br/>

+        * **START_STICKY:**<br/>
+        If the system kills the service after onStartCommand() returns, recreate the service and call onStartCommand(), but do not redeliver the last intent.
+Instead, the system calls onStartCommand() with a null intent unless there are pending intents to start the service.
+In that case, those intents are delivered.
+This is suitable for media players (or similar services) that are not executing commands but are running indefinitely and waiting for a job.<br/>

+        * **START_REDELIVER_INTENT:**<br/>
+        If the system kills the service after onStartCommand() returns, recreate the service and call onStartCommand() with the last intent that was delivered to the service.
+Any pending intents are delivered in turn.
+This is *suitable for services that are actively performing a job that should be immediately resumed, such as downloading a file.*

  * <b>Difference between Service & Intent Service</b></br>
       * <b>Service</b> is the base class for Android services that can be extended to create any service.
 A class that directly extends Service runs on the main thread so it will block the UI (if there is one) and should therefore either be used only for short tasks or should make use of other threads for longer tasks.</br>
       * <b>IntentService</b> is a subclass of Service that handles asynchronous requests (expressed as “Intents”) on demand.
 Clients send requests through startService(Intent) calls.
 The service is started as needed, handles each Intent in turn using a worker thread, and stops itself when it runs out of work.</br>